 CSIRO is working both nationally and internationally to help inform policies and strategies for supporting effective water resource management.
 The aim is to improve the livelihoods and economic well-being of people in large and complex river basins, currently in Australia, Asia, the Pacific and South America.

 The organisation helps deliver intelligent and sustainable water management solutions in regions of increasing demand due to growth across water resource sectors.
 They also help improve access to safe water in highly variable and changing climates and in considering the needs of the environment.

 One of the organisation’s recent international water projects has been to identify key future challenges and opportunities for water – its use, planning and management – in the Brahmani Baitarni Basin in India.

 This project has been undertaken as part of the Memorandum of Understanding on water between the Governments of India and Australia.
 The project established a partnership between the Government of India and CSIRO, in building capacity in the Government of India to sustainably manage their water resources and enabling CSIRO to adapt research to meet the water resource challenges of India.

 India’s water resources are under growing pressure with scarcity a main concern due to climate pressures and more investment needed to address access to water resources.
 In the Brahmani Baitarni Basin, rural communities are impoverished and lack access to a reliable food resource.

-Alongside capacity building, CSIRO used a modelling approach to understand the currently available water resources, and explore potential investments in water management with a view to improving agricultural production to underpin improved livelihoods in the Basin.
-Whilst agriculture makes a vital contribution to the Indian economy, contributing close to 16 % of GDP, more than half of the population depend on agriculture for their livelihoods.
+For this project, CSIRO used a modelling approach to understand the current available water resource, and explore potential investments in water management with a view to improving agricultural production to underpin improved livelihoods in the Basin.
+Agriculture makes a vital contribution to the Indian economy.
+While it contributes close to 16 % of GDP it underpins livelihoods, with 60 % of the population being dependent on this sector.
 Irrigated agriculture is a large and growing contributor to the Indian agricultural economy and improving irrigation water delivery is a critical need.

 Project Leader: Carmel Pollino